-Check, if there a mutual contact and a Qualification note in the past 3 months, make them active for 3 months from the most recent mutual contact date or Qualification note date.
+Check, if there a mutual contact in past 3 months and a Qualification note in the past 6 months, make them active for 3 months from the most recent mutual contact date or Qualification note date.

-If there is no Qualification note in last 3 months, then do not assign Active.
+If there is no mutual contact in past 3 months and a Qualification note in the past 6 months, then do not assign Active.

 3) Passive –